 Retrofuturist motifs and neon colors are common in the Cyber Monday email design — here’s a fun example we found on Really Good Emails.
 The pixel art, the green text on the black background that resembles coding software, what’s not to like about it?

 Is this day even appropriate for emails?
-Yes — for example, you can send an email stating that you donate all or some of the proceeds to a charity.
-Or just encourage people to donate, like in this example from Partners Coffee.
+Absolutely.
+For example, you can send an email explaining that you’ll donate all or some of the proceeds to a charity.
+Or just encourage people to donate, like in this example from Patagonia.

-In 2024, Faux Fur Friday occurs on December 6, the first Friday of the month.
+In 2025, Faux Fur Friday occurs on December 5, the first Friday of the month.
 This holiday celebrates fake fur in all shapes and colors.
 If you’re running a fashion brand or a clothing store that sells faux fur coats, it’s your day.
-Throw a solid discount, provide tips on styling faux fur clothes, underline that your brand is free from animal cruelty (if it is, obviously), and so on.
+Offer a solid discount, provide tips on styling faux fur clothes, underline that your brand is free from animal cruelty (if it is, obviously), and so on.

 Or green smoothies you’ll make with the blender you’ll buy with a discount, like in this email campaign from Blendjet: